vuongducphuong/documentation/content/applications/services/helpdesk/overview/reports.rst

 .. image:: reports/pivot-view.png
    :align: center
-   :alt: View of the SLA status analysis report in Odoo Helpdesk.
+   :alt: View of the SLA status analysis report in Leansoft Helpdesk.

 To add a group to a row or column to the pivot view, click the :guilabel:`➕ (plus sign)` next to :guilabel:`Total`, and then select one of the groups.
 To remove one, click the :guilabel:`➖ (minus